CrypticT1tan/wordle-on-cmd/README.md

 # PYWORDLE🔠
-A replica of the original Wordle game on The New York Times made by Josh Wardle, made with the Python Tkinter library.
+A replica of the original Wordle game on The New York Times made by Josh Wardle and the Wordle Unlimited game, made with the Python Tkinter library.

 ![Python](https://img.shields.io/badge/Python-3.9+-yellow)
 ![Version](https://img.shields.io/badge/Version-1.0-blue)